 ARTH 110 Intro to Art History in London

-From sprawling palaces to contemporary art galleries, first-year students are immersed in the history of art and architecture in a London J-Term course offered by professors William Barnes and Victoria Young.
+From sprawling palaces to contemporary art galleries, students are immersed in the history of art and architecture in a London J-Term course offered by the Department of Art History.
 This study abroad version of Introduction to Art History, a popular course taught regularly on campus, focuses on London’s rich cultural offerings and its multicultural history.
 Museum and gallery visits, experiences with architectural sites, and meetings with contemporary artists are coupled with lectures, discussions, and student-led activities for an engaging exploration of the city and its art.

 London was selected as an ideal site for this course because of the depth and breadth of its art collections and its rich architectural history.
 Students visit and conduct research on buildings such as Hampton Court Palace, Westminster Abbey, Shakespeare’s Globe Theatre, and some of London’s famous train stations and bridges.
 Visits to the museums and galleries such as the National Gallery, the British Museum, White Cube, and the Tate Modern allow students to engage with art from all over the world, produced in the ancient times and right up to the present moment.
 Class meetings with researchers, curators, and artists provide students with opportunities to learn about the working lives of professionals in the field.
 Moreover, visits to museums and galleries challenge students to do more than just admire works of art for their beauty.
 Focusing on the social and political context of London, the course asks how and why these works of art are all housed in British collections, even when their origins often lay in places such as Greece, Nigeria, and New Guinea.
 To that end, the course explores the legacy of imperialism and scrutinizes the mission of the museum in a modern global metropolis.